Bogdan18b/Project_Ike/README.md

 ![](https://github.com/Bogdan18b/Project_Zebra/blob/master/pics/logo.png)

  IKE! is a full-stack single page social media application, based on YELP, which allows users to submit reviews about local businesses.
 I used React and Redux for the frontend and Ruby on Rails and Postgresql for the backend.
-You have a live demo here [live demo](https://project-ike.herokuapp.com/#/).
+You have a live demo [here](https://project-ike.herokuapp.com/#/).
 Feel free to login as a guest and add a few comments or just browse.

 # Features
 This is my home page search menu: